deemp/flakes/manager/README.md

 ## Usage

+Goal: initialize a new project via `manager`.
+Start `VSCodium` with extensions and executables for `Haskell`.

 1. Install `Nix` - complete all steps from [here](https://github.com/br4ch1st0chr0n3/flakes/blob/main/README/InstallNix.md)

-1. Create a new project. `flake.nix` there will provide `manager` in a devshell
+1. Create a new project. `flake.nix` there will provide `manager` in a devshell:

 ```console
 nix shell github:br4ch1st0chr0n3/flakes/main?dir=manager